 Climate.
 The climate on the island is subtropical Mediterranean, with hot summers and mild, relatively rainy winters.
-Rains usually from late October to April.
+Rains usually starts from late October and continuous till April.
 The climate in Cyprus is considered to be the healthiest in the world.
 The number of sunny days a year — 340.
-The average January temperature + 10-15° C, in July + 25-30° C, precipitation is 300-1300 mm.[b] flora in the foothills and on the plains (up to a height of 500 m) is dominated by thickets of evergreen shrubs (maquis, frigana).
+The average January temperature + 10-15° C, in July + 25-30° C, precipitation is 300-1300 mm.

+Flora in the foothills and on the plains (up to a height of 500 m) is dominated by thickets of evergreen shrubs (maquis, organa).
 Forests remain mainly in the mountains and cover about 20% of the territory, composed of oak, cypress, Aleppo pine, giant cacti.
-There are groves of lemon and Apel-sinnyh trees.
-Total on the island, there are 1890 different species of trees, including endemic, t.
-E. Unique to the area.
-The flora of Cyprus without reason called a botanical paradise.
-In the forests grow anemones, and the edges of roads and on vacant lots — asfodily, which in ancient times were considered mysterious colors of the underworld.
+There groves lemon trees and orange trees.
+Totally on the island, there are 1890 different types of trees, including endemic, unique for this area.
+The flora of Cyprus called a botanical paradise.
+In the forests grow anemones, and the edges of roads and on vacant lots — asphodel, which were considered to have mysterious colors of the underworld in ancient times.

-Rivers and lakes.
 Permanent rivers are not available.

-Useful information for tourists
+Useful information for tourists.

 Despite the dominance of the metric system of weights and measures, the main measure of weight in Cyprus is the drachma (100 drachmas equal to 320 grams).

 Tips in restaurants are usually 10% of the invoice amount and 3% — in favor of the Cyprus Tourism Organization.
 The hotel decided to leave a few coins maids.
 The taxi is usually the sum rounded up in a big way.